Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 ## Neuropsychological Evidence on Deductive Reasoning
 - Studies found that different areas of the brain are activated for different tasks, and if the premises are concrete
-- Other studies found that
+- Other studies found that people with prefrontal cortex damage were very hampered to reason problems with multiple propositions, but did not show deficits in IQ/sematic memories

+#Psych_207
+#Thinking_ProblemSolving_Reasoning